 You may also want to consider joining some language exchange websites and seek a local Vietnamese language partner.

 I found on these websites that usually someone from Vietnam will contact me shortly after joining, asking to become language exchange partners.

 I did this in the past and it helped improve my Vietnamese tremendously.

-Just make sure that your both on the same page otherwise, the language exchange will end up being one sided, as it happened to me numerous times in the past.
+Just make sure that you’re both on the same page otherwise, the language exchange will end up being one-sided, as it happened to me numerous times in the past.